meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 3. **In home.html:**
 - Add a button called signout.
+- When the button is clicked, the user should be sent to a new route `/signout`.

+4. **In app.py:**
-- create a new route called signout:
+- create a new route called `/signout`:
-- The route signs out the user and redirects him to the signin page.
+- The route should sign out the user and redirect him to the signin page.

 STOP HERE AND TEST EVERYTHING TO MAKE SURE IT WORKS